Research Context

 Overview

-Research-grade Semaglutide for sale is supplied as a lyophilized powder for laboratory study only.
+As the foundational single-pathway GLP-1 agonist, Semaglutide serves as the reference standard against which newer compounds like Tirzepatide and Retatrutide are compared.
+Research-grade Semaglutide is supplied as a lyophilized powder for laboratory study only.

 Mechanism of Action: GLP-1 Agonism and Half-Life Extension